Amy Barra, MPA

 Amy has a Masters of Public Administration from Rutgers University and a Bachelor of Science in Business Administration, Thomas A. Edison State College.
 She lives in Medford, NJ, where she is active in several non-profit organizations.

 Joanne Buzaglo, PhD

-Senior Vice President, Research and Training
+Senior Vice President, Research &Training Institute

 Joanne Buzaglo, PhD, is the Senior Vice President of Research & Training at the Cancer Support Community.
 She leads strategic initiatives that leverage the research capabilities of CSC’s global cancer patient support network through collaborations with patients, caregivers, advocacy organizations, academics, health economists and leaders in industry.
 One such initiative is the Cancer Experience Registry, an online vehicle that engages patients and caregivers to inform future priorities in research, innovative programs and health care policy.